Kirloskar Brothers Ltd.

 11. CORPORATE SOCIAL RESPONSIBILITY REPORT

-The Company has formulated a Corporate Social Responsibility Policy as per therequirements of the Act and the same is available on the website of the Company.
+The Company has a Corporate Social Responsibility Policy as per therequirements of the Act and the same is available on the website of the Company.

 12. BOARD EVALUATION

-In compliance with the requirements under Regulation 25(3) of Securities and ExchangeBoard of India (Listing Obligations and Disclosure Requirements)Regulations 2015 (SEBIListing Regulations 2015) a meeting of Independent Directors was held on October 262016primarily to discuss the matters mentioned under Schedule IV of the Companies Act 2013.
-All the Independent Directors of the Company attended the same.
+In compliance with the requirements under Schedule IV of the Act readwith Regulation 25(3) of SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 a meeting of Independent Directors was held on November 10 2021primarily to discuss the matters mentioned under the said Schedule.
+All the IndependentDirectors of the Company attended the same.

-I. Karad Projects and Motors Limited
+i.
+Karad Projects and Motors Limited

 ii.
 The Kolhapur Steel Limited